Painting Studies Reveal How Pino Refined His Iconic Figurative Art

 Pino’s detailed studies have become popular with collectors.
 They offer a unique look at his creative process and provide Pino fans with the opportunity to own a one-of-a-kind painting created by the artist’s own hand.
 We spoke with Max Dangelico, Pino’s son, to gain some insight into the importance of his father’s incredible studies.

 While Pino’s pencil sketches hint at the beginnings of an idea, his oil studies show a more finished interpretation of those ideas.
 Dangelico says his father would occasionally sketch his ideas on board or paper and apply color to them.
 If Pino liked how the study was evolving, he would commit to executing the idea as a full oil painting on canvas.

 “The oil studies are very interesting and show you how his creative mind was at work,” Dangelico says.
 “With just a few lines and a splash of color you can see where he was going with the thought of each painting.”

-For instance, you can see how this “Gypsy Dancer” study evolved into a finalized painting.
+For instance, you can see how this “Spanish Dancer” study evolved into a finalized painting.
 In the study, Pino perfected the pose and expression of the dancer.
-He also determined the colors of his subject’s outfits, adding to the contrast between the dancer and the guitarist that draws your eye to the energetic performer.
+He also determined the colors of his subject’s outfits, adding to the contrast between the dancer and the background that draws your eye to the energetic performer.